 With Treatment

-University Of Ia Hospitals And Clinics Chemical Dependency Services is treatment center located at 200 Hawkins Drive in the 52242 zip code in Iowa City, IA that offers medication assisted substance use treatment.
-University Of Ia Hospitals And Clinics Chemical Dependency Services provides suboxone prescription, relapse prevention from naltrexone and naltrexone administration to adults and young adults.
-Some of the treatment approaches used by University Of Ia Hospitals And Clinics Chemical Dependency Services consist of cognitive behavioral therapy, motivational interviewing and relapse prevention.
-University Of Ia Hospitals And Clinics Chemical Dependency Services also provides detox services and offers benzodiazepines detoxification, alcohol detox and opioid detox.
+University Of Ia Hospitals And Clinics Chemical Dependency Services is treatment facility located at 200 Hawkins Drive in the 52242 zip code in Iowa City, IA that offers medication assisted substance use treatment.
+University Of Ia Hospitals And Clinics Chemical Dependency Services provides relapse prevention from naltrexone, suboxone prescription and naltrexone administration to young adults and adults.
+Some of the treatment approaches used by University Of Ia Hospitals And Clinics Chemical Dependency Services consist of motivational interviewing, brief intervention and 12-step facilitation.
+University Of Ia Hospitals And Clinics Chemical Dependency Services also offers detoxification services and offers benzodiazepines detoxification, cocaine detoxification and opioid detox.

 Address: 200 Hawkins Drive, Iowa City, IA 52242